noahucab/terraform-lamp-template/README.md

-# Provisioning a AWS instance using Infrastructure as Code using Terraform
+# Provisioning a AWS instance using Infrastructure as Code with Terraform

 As part of our improving our workflows and automating repeatable steps in our processes, this code will provision a web server without going through tedious steps when setting your web server instance with the GUI.
 Streamlining our processes would help us focus on the business process and on how we can solve the problems that are repeatable in nature.